ExtremeAddons/hdri_maker_docs/docs/volumetric_panel.rst

 Volume Node Panel
 *****************

-The Volumetric Group Nodes are redrawn to measure in this area, the panel is pre-drawn.
-For information on the operation, see the "Tutorials" section ..TODO
+The Volumetric Group Nodes are redrawn in this area, the panel is pre-drawn by the HDRi Maker API.

 ------------------------------------------------------------------------------------------------------------------------